collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 Along the way, we will discover a related library, [@ircam/sc-components](https://ircam-ismm.github.io/sc-components/), to simply create usable (and hopefully elegant) graphical user interfaces.

+> The final source code of this tutorial can be found [here](https://github.com/collective-soundworks/tutorials/tree/main/state-manager)

 ### Relevant documentation

 - [ClientStateManager](https://soundworks.dev/soundworks/ClientStateManager.html)